If you’re wondering whether these vegan diet plan things really work for shedding a few pounds, the answer is a resounding yes.

 In the meantime, these five plans are an excellent introduction to weight loss - the vegan way!

-Simple and easy to follow, this plan is backed by success stories of real people who have changed their lives using a vegan diet plan.
+I also really enjoyed the sections on personal stories from people who have changed their lives using a vegan diet plan.

 It has been over 5 years since the original Skinny Bitch hit the shelves in 2007, with its irreverent tone and sharp tongued wit.